kimmo1019/DeepCDR/README.md

 `genomic_methylation_561celllines_808genes_demap_features.csv` -- DNA methylation matrix where each column denotes a methylation locus and each row denotes a cell line

-Note that we also directly provided the above files in the `data` folder.
+Note that we also directly provided the preprocessed files in the `data` folder.
+So this step can be skipped if you don't need the raw data.

 **Step 2: Drug feature representation**